Leporacanthicus/lacsap/BUILD.md

 the link to the LLVM build instructions at the beginning of this section.

-*Opptional*: Check that the llvm build is "good".
+*Optional*: Check that the llvm build is "good".
 This is a good idea, to make sure that you don't have a bad version of llvm itself.

     make check-llvm